Published By Janet Gershen-Siegel at August 5th, 2018

 PAYDEX is the start of all of your business credit reporting.

-First of all, start at the D&B web site and obtain a totally free DUNS number.
+First of all, start at the D&B web site and get a free DUNS number.
 So a DUNS number is essentially a unique identifier for your business.
 It is kept through Dun & Bradstreet.
 Without a DUNS number, credit reporting bureaus don’t know your business even exists.

 So if your company does not yet have one, it’s no big deal!
-These are simple to obtain, and they are free of charge.
+These are simple to get and are free.
 You can apply for a DUNS number by using Dun & Bradstreet’s website.
 The DUNS number is essential to get you into D & B’s system.
 This way, you get a PAYDEX score.
 And after that you can start establishing credit and have it count toward your credit reports.